ArishahMR/CoffeeSalesDashboard/README.md

 ## Insights
 1. Sales were highest in the United States, with RM35,638.89 in total sales.

 2. The most popular customer was Don Flintiff, contributing RM317.07.

-   3. Arabica coffee consistently performed well over the years.
+3. Arabica coffee has consistently performed well over the years.